 Tim is on top of things 24/7 in regards to EMU finances and operations.
 In these heightened COVID crisis times, he is in charge of securing our federal stimulus dollars and doling them out appropriately, securing quarantine and isolation spaces for our students, appointing risk assessment auditors to examine our cyber-security threats – and that’s just before noon!

-Awardees for April/May were Tyler Goss, assistant director of student programs in Student Life and Joshua Lyons, web developer and analyst in Marketing and Communications.
+Awardees for April/May were Tyler Goss (left), assistant director of student programs in Student Life and Joshua Lyons, web developer and analyst in Marketing and Communications.

 Joshua’s nominations highlighted his amazing website talents, video editing and curating, general versatility, and his leadership in morale-building.